UK Electrician Shortage: Facts, Figures & What It Means for You

 The UK electrical trade loses a net 5,000 to 10,000 electricians every year.
 This is before accounting for any growth in demand.
 Simply maintaining the current workforce would require doubling the number of people entering the trade annually.

 The UK government's net zero 2050 target creates demand for electrical work on a scale never previously seen.
-The Department for Business, Energy and Industrial Strategy (BEIS) has estimated that achieving net zero requires 230,000 additional electricians by 2030.
+The UK Trade Skills Index — the most comprehensive public survey of trades demand — estimates that 104,000 additional electricians are needed by 2032, the largest gap of any of the 11 traditional trades surveyed.

 Where the demand comes from